mmoreram/symfony-bundle-dependencies/README.md

 }
 ```

-In that case, you can pass as well instances of Bundles instead of strings.
+In that case, you can pass as well instances of bundles instead of strings.

 ``` php
 use Mmoreram\SymfonyBundleDependencies\BundleDependenciesResolver;